Updated On 3 March, 2023

 - Right to non-discrimination for exercising their rights available under CCPA

-While we have continued to answer our clients’ queries about the overall security requirements of this regulation, in this article, we will be discussing penetration testing and vulnerability scanning requirements covered under this law.
+While we have continued to answer our clients’ queries about the overall security requirements of this regulation, in this article, we will be discussing CCPA penetration testing requirements and vulnerability scanning requirements covered under this law.